 - Careers in Choice brownbag lunches/networking opportunities

-- Events co-hosted with the Med Students for Choice from schools in New York City
+- Events co-hosted with the LSRJ chapters throughout New York City

-On April 1, 2014 the CARR CENTER for Reproductive Justice at NYU School of Law will host their first annual conference, Reproductive Rights Law: Where is the Woman?
-To register for this event please visit here or copy this link into your browser http://nyulaw.imodules.com/carrconference.
-For information about the conference please click here or copy and past this link into your browser http://www.law.nyu.edu/centers/reproductivejustice/annualconference
+In 2013, NYU Law launched the CARR CENTER for Reproductive Justice at NYU School of Law.
+Last year, the CARR CENTER hosted its first annual conference, Reproductive Rights Law: Where is the Woman?
+The CARR CENTER is a frequent collaborator and support of of NYU LSRJ events.
+For more information about the CARR CENTER and conference please click here or copy and paste this link into your browser http://www.law.nyu.edu/centers/reproductivejustice/annualconference